 🔪How to make

-Shaping protein balls - Using a 2-tablespoon cookie dough scoop, scoop out a portion of the mixture, and roll them into balls.
+Using a small cookie dough scoop or tablespoon, scoop out a portion of the mixture, and roll them into balls.

-Chilling and serving - Enjoy immediately, or allow vegan protein balls to firm up in the fridge for an hour before serving.
+Enjoy immediately, or store vegan protein balls in the fridge until ready to serve.

 ✅Helpful tips